 To ensure you have the information you need at year’s end, develop a recordkeeping process that is thorough and easy to manage.
 An investment in accounting software can help.
 It is important to keep both physical and digital copies of your records as well.

 In terms of how long to keep records on file, this can vary depending on the type of record in question.
 The IRS publishes its requirements for recordkeeping online here.

 4. Avoid Business Practice Violations

-To qualify for tax-exempt status, your NPO must meet a host of IRS requirements governing these and other aspects of your industry’s practices:
+To qualify for tax-exempt status, your nonprofit organization must meet a host of IRS requirements governing these and other aspects of your industry’s practices:

-Insiders may not benefit from your NPO’s income or assets.
+Insiders may not benefit from your nonprofit organization’s income or assets.